Sumico/ttp/docs/source/Match Variables/Functions.rst

 * value(mandatory) - string pattern to check

-This faunction evaluates if match is equal to given value, returns True if so and False otherwise
+This function evaluates if match is equal to given value, returns True if so and False otherwise

 notequal
 ------------------------------------------------------------------------------